Chadtech/CtPaint/README.md

 CtPaint is basically a clone of MSPaint in browser.

-Its not near completion, and I have no releases of it yet.
+~~Its not near completion, and I have no releases of it yet.~~ CtPaint vB.0 is complete: www.ctpaint.us
+I suggest using firefox, where pixelation is possible.
+Presently, image smoothing cannot be turned off in google chrome.
+I hear the css property 'image-rendering: pixelated' is coming out this November 2014 with Chrome 40.

 # Navigating this repo